 Dr. J. Stillson Judah, Professor of the History of Religions and Director of Libraries Graduate Theological Union, Berkeley, California

-"Srila Prabhupada's edition thus fills a sensitive gap in France,
+"Srila Prabhupada's edition thus fills a sensitive gap in France, where

-the commercial East-West hodgepodge that has arisen since the time Europeans
+commercial East-West hodgepodge that has arisen since the time Europeans

 first penetrated India.

 "Whether the reader be an adept of Indian spiritualism or not, a reading of the Bhagavad-Gita As It Is will be extremely profitable.
 For many this will be the first contact with the true India, the ancient India, the eternal India."